 The English version of Dracula premiered at the Roxy Theatre in New York on February 12, 1931.
 Newspapers reported that some audience members fainted from shock.
 This was obviously a publicity stunt perpetrated by the film studio to help boost ticket sales.
 Dracula was a huge box office hit.
 Lugosi’s performance would set the standard for movie vampires in the coming decades, yet the film Dracula is void of many of the elements associated with vampire films.
 Notably missing from the film was Dracula’s fangs.
 The only blood in the movie was shown when Renfield accidentally cuts his finger and the special effects were kept to a minimal limited to fog and large rubber bat.

 Critics, fans, and film historians agree that Dracula is a film that fell short of its true potential.
 Whether the constraints of a low-budget, Browning’s indifference, Laemmle’s insistence that the film follow the stage play as closely as possible or perhaps a combination of all three is debatable.
 However, Dracula unquestionably had the largest impact of any film in the horror genre.
-It was this film that would convince American studio executives that the American audience would not accept the horror genre it would embrace it.
+It was this film that would convince American studio executives that the American audience would not only accept the horror genre it would embrace it.
 There would be many more horror films to follow Dracula, but none would ever have the impact that it did in 1931.